Head-to-head

 - →Teams embracing web standards

 Next.js excels in full-stack web applications, while Remix shines with data-driven web applications.
-Choose Next.js if you prioritize full-stack React tooling and features, and Remix if you need server-driven architecture and web standards.
+Choose Next.js if you prioritise full-stack React tooling and features, and Remix if you need server-driven architecture and web standards.